The Cave (2005 film): Plot

 The team eventually stumble across the equipment and remains of previous explorers, while continuing to descend through a series of rapids.
 Tyler sees Nicolai hanging onto the side of the cave, but he is sucked down into the current before he can help.
 As everyone starts to surface, they hear Nicolai screaming.
 Jack tries to save him, but he is dragged underwater.
 He swims deeper and watches the creature pulling Nicolai to his death, noticing tattooed letters on the creature's hands.
 As he regroups with the team, Jack's body begins changing as the scratches he received have infected him with the parasite.
-While climbing back up the cave wall to escape, Charlie is attacked and killed by a winged creature.
+While climbing back up the cave wall to escape, Charlie is attacked and killed by a winged creature but not before stabbing its wings and setting it on fire to fall to the chasm below.

 As Jack continues to mutate, Kathryn theorizes that the previous explorers and all the ecosystem's creatures mutated due to the parasite.
 Some of the survivors question Jack's judgement and the team splits up.
 Alex, Briggs, and Kathryn go their own way, while Top and Tyler stay with Jack.
 Jack, Top, and Tyler discover a cavern littered with human skeletons as well as a passageway out of the cave.
 As Tyler goes back to find the others, one of the creatures kills Briggs.
 Tyler regroups with Kathryn and Alex as they all run to rejoin Jack and Top.
 However, the creatures have entered the cavern and stolen the rebreathers necessary to navigate the passage.
 Top, Kathryn, Tyler, and Alex run into the river toward the passageway, but before Alex can get in the water, a creature grabs him from above, killing him.
 Jack sacrifices himself by causing a cave-in, allowing the others to escape.

 Sometime later, Tyler and Kathryn meet up at a cafe.
 He asks if the mutated Jack could have survived on the surface.
 Kathryn says she had originally thought the parasite could only survive underground, but now believes the parasite wanted to get out.
 As she leaves, Tyler notices that Kathryn's eyes have mutated just like Jack's.
 He runs after her, but she disappears into the crowd.